andrewqian2001/phase2/phase2/readme.txt

     4. Confrim trades that are accepted (NOTE: temporary trades need to be confirmed twice, one for the first meeting and another time for the second)

+    Some More notes:
+        - Lending to one user does NOT count as that other user borrowing (or vice versa).